scratchblox/scratchblox.github.io-old/README.md

 7. Do not edit the rules unless you are a Repository Admin or the Head Moderator

 ## News
-- Turtle84375 has requested a review of a beta edition of the ScratchBlox Forums; see the Discussions tab for the post
+- Turtle84375 has requested a review of a beta edition of the ScratchBlox Forums; see the Discussions tab for the post; https://scratchblox-official.wixsite.com/forums